Isaac-Muscat/Programming-Experience-and-Resources/README.md

 # Programming-Experience-and-Resources
-This repository is an archive of my programs, resources, and tutorials which I have found very useful and fascinating.
+This repository is an archive of my programs, external resources, and external tutorials which I have found very useful and fascinating.